ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 Notes:

-* *\* MOSIP adopters can change this if needed.*
+* *\* Adopters can change this if needed.*
 * *Capture Time across modalities should be less than 4 Seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)*

-We recommend that adopters look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.
+It is recommended that adopters look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.

 ***